Tweet

 Alex Ruck Keene

-Barrister at 39 Essex Chambers, Visiting Professor at the Dickson Poon School of Law, KCL, and Visiting Senior Lecturer at the Institute of Psychiatry, Psychology and Neuroscience, KCL.
+Barrister at 39 Essex Street Chambers and visiting research fellow at the Dickson Poon School of Law, KCL.
 Alex has expertise in mental health and capacity law, policy and guidelines.
-He works as a senior legal researcher on workstream 6.
-He also provides legal monitoring of advance directive implementation and legal analysis for workstream 3.
-He contributes widely across the research network and leads on links with legal professional groups in the UK and New Zealand.
+He will work as a senior legal researcher on Work Stream 6.
+He will also provide legal monitoring of advance directive implementation and legal analysis for Work Stream 3.
+He will contribute widely across the research network and lead on links with legal professional groups in the UK and New Zealand.

 Larry Rifkin